Protecting our residents and staff

 - Asking everyone in the community to practice physical distancing, maintaining a distance of at least six feet from others (except in the cases of caregiving that requires closer contact with residents).

-- Requiring cloth face coverings in our retirement communities, for all staff, any resident who leaves their apartment for an essential outing, and any visitors.
+- Requiring face masks in our retirement communities, for all staff, residents when they are outside of their apartments, and any visitors.

 - Maintaining a clean environment to help reduce the spread of germs, with double the normal frequency of surface cleaning in common areas.

-- Screening and taking temperatures of those who do need to enter our community, such as third-party caregivers and other vendors, to prevent higher-risk individuals from entering our communities.
+- Screening and taking temperatures of all staff, visitors, and vendors who enter our community, to prevent higher-risk individuals from entering our communities.
 We screen above and beyond CDC recommendations.

 - Actively communicating with staff and residents regarding precautions to protect themselves and the community.

 - Implementing additional precautions when there is a positive case identified in the community.

 - Urging all residents and staff to report any sign of illness and conservatively treating anyone with any symptom of COVID-19 as positive until they can be tested.

 - Performing contact tracing on any known or potential exposure and testing targeted individual residents, staff, and in some cases, private caregivers and family members.

 - Performing targeted testing based on potential exposure and periodic broad testing of all residents and staff.

-- Engaging residents with virtual and when possible small group, distanced activities
+- Engaging residents with virtual activities and when possible, outdoor or indoor, distanced activities, outdoor, or small group, distanced activities